Quick Tips to Make People More Aware of Social Anxiety

 I see altogether too many people lamenting on social media about how their social anxiety prevents them from working.
 Starting an online business not only will help to spread awareness, but you can also earn a full-time income (and more) if you stick with it and put in the work long-term.

-I’m biased here, but I’d love it if you share my free social anxiety workbook with anyone who might be struggling.
-This workbook is based on cognitive-behavioral therapy (CBT) principles and gives an overview of how to use them in your life to manage social anxiety.
+I’m biased here, but I’d love it if you share my free social anxiety resource library with anyone who might be struggling.
 It’s a small way that you can spread awareness and again, possibly help someone.